SanskritiOza/SanskritiOza/README.md

 ## 👩‍💻 About Me

 A passionate and dynamic educator with a robust foundation in IT, coding, and guest services.
-Currently, I excel as a Coach at KidsUnlimited and serve as Head Tutor at CodeCamp, where I inspire children aged 7–14 to explore chess, science, animation, coding, and robotics through interactive, project-based learning.
+Currently, I excel as a Coach at KidsUnlimited and serve as Head Tutor at CodeCamp, where I inspire children aged 7–14 through hands-on teaching in chess, science, animation, coding, and robotics.
+I blend technical knowledge with strong communication and mentoring skills to create engaging, project-based learning experiences that foster curiosity, creativity, and problem-solving.

 With prior experience in IT support, programming instruction, and customer engagement, I thrive on creating environments that spark curiosity and innovation.
-My technical expertise spans Python, Java, JavaScript, SQL, and more, complemented by ongoing postgraduate studies in IT (Digital Leadership).
-Communication and mentorship are my superpowers—empowering young minds is my mission.
+My technical expertise spans Python, Java, JavaScript, SQL, HTML, CSS, and PHP.

 ---